zhiyuan2007/tbcd/README.md

 #### Fetch subtasks

-When 'project' parameter supplied, only the tasks belong to the project would be dispatched.
-When 'project' parameter not supplied and no subtasks can be dispatched and tbcd would hanged the request to some subtasks is ready or timeout.
+When no subtasks can be dispatched, tbcd would hanged the request to some subtasks is ready or timeout.
 When timeout, HTTP code 204 would be returned.

 ##### Request
 ```json